 This one is for the craft beer lovers who think a little adventure makes the beer taste all the bitter (sorry, I had to).

-- Start in Creekside (1 Valley Connector South will get you there from the village)
+- Start in Creekside (this southbound bus will get you there from the village)

 - Enter the Valley Trail from Alpha Lake Park or Lake Placid Road